KDE/documentation-develop-kde-org/source/accessibility/index.rst

     *Source*: `<https://en.wikipedia.org/wiki/Accessibility>`_

 But good accessibility benefits all users.
-A working keyboard navigation, well choosen colors and fonts setting, not only help people with low vision, blindness, deafness, cognitive or motor impairments or situational disabilities, like a broken hand, but improve the workflow and the usability for all users.
+A working keyboard navigation and well choosen colors and fonts setting not only help people with low vision, blindness, deafness, cognitive or motor impairments or situational disabilities, like a broken hand, but also improve the workflow and usability for all users.

 Fonts and Colors